 In this section, you’ll learn about the various arithmetic operations that Swift has to offer by considering how they apply to numbers.
 In later chapters, you see operations for types other than numbers.

 All operations in Swift use a symbol known as the operator to denote the type of operation they perform.
 Consider the four arithmetic operations you learned in your early school days: addition, subtraction, multiplication and division.
 For these simple operations, Swift uses the following operators:

 These operators are used like so:

 2 + 6 10 - 2 2 * 4 24 / 3

 Each of these lines is an expression, meaning each has a value.
 In these cases, all four expressions have the same value: 8.
 Notice how the code looks similar to how you would write the operations out on pen and paper.
 You can enter these straight into your playground.

-The line numbers in light blue have not yet run.
-To run your code, click on the light-blue play button on the last line next to the cursor.
+The line numbers in light blue are ones that have not yet run.
+To run your code, click on the light blue play button on the last line next to the cursor.

 Upon running, the playground removes the blue sidebar from the lines that have run; you can also see the values of these expressions in the right-hand bar, known as the results sidebar.

 If you want, you can remove the whitespace surrounding the operator:

 When you make this change, the blue sidebar reappears to indicate which lines need to be rerun.
 You can run again by clicking on the blue arrow or by using the shortcut Shift-Enter.